AL0PFX1.htm

 and .. chances for optimalisation

-Next some examples are given of generally known problem areas, with short descriptions of most prominent predicaments and the relation with insights and methods available within
+Next some examples are given of generally known problem areas, with short descriptions of most prominent predicaments and the relation with insights and methods available within to deal with them.

 • (1) Effective deliberation.

-A clear example of a huge economic cost in post-modern, post-industrialized societies is the ever present culture of deliberation.
+A clear example of a huge economic cost in post-modern, post-industrialized societies is the ever present culture of deliberation .
 Every year billions of dollars are spent on loans during deliberation time.
 At the same time, most employees appear to be convinced that a reduction of deliberation time can be achieved of at least 40 percent.

 A relatively small amount of deliberation time is directly spent on real outcome results like solutions, decisions, specific plans, agreements and engagements.
 By far, most of deliberation time is spent by less relevant processes: exchange of trivial detail, ceremonies, jokes, gossips and soap-like intrigues.
 These may have various social functions: particularly the reconfirmation of positions, cast and distribution of tasks, the picking order 'at the apes rock', maintaining the sensus communis, and furthermore conflict regulation and team-building.
 In general these may often be valuable goals within the local business culture that are often however only determined within the so-called tacit dimension of the organization - and therefore are approached implicitly, indirectly and symbolically, not in the least during deliberation.
 Of course these objectives can be achieved more effectively than through ritual meetings: throught goaldirected coaching and training, in paricular.

-, yielding results of higher quality.
+Moreover the content subjects can be dealt with much more acutely, fluently and productively by using methods of , yielding results of higher quality.
 With these methods, a substantial cost reduction may well be achievable, apart from a considerable improvement of quality.

 • (2) Customer service .

-An other well-known subject is customer service of companies, in particular the performance of front-offices, help desks, tele-marketeers, etc..
+An other well-known subject is customer service of companies, in particular the performance of front-offices, help desks , tele-marketeers, etc..
 Again and again incidents, errors and blunders show up in the media that can be traced back to the kind of messy work of co-workers that everybody is familiar with: bad listening, poor communicating, sloppy analysis, not keeping promises; and furthermore 'selling' of falsehood and denying to admit failures.
 Resulting in customers getting irritated, complaining or dropping out.
-In almost all cases huge improvement can be achieved on these aspects with help of methods of
+In almost all cases huge improvement can be achieved on these aspects with help of methods of to optimize communication, analytical skills and judgements of co-workers.

 • (3) Cognitive ergonomics - of technical equipment.